A study of natural frequencies in a dynamic corona-disk system: Introduction

 This paper is structured as follows.
-In Sec.~\ref{sec:model} we outline the model and present the equations describing the interaction between the electrons in the corona with the soft radiation from the disk.
-In Sec.~\ref{sec:results} we present numerical solutions to the equations of the corona-disk system and investigate the effect of the model parameters on its variability properties.
-We conclude in Sec.~\ref{sec:discussion} with a discussion of our results.
+In Sect.~\ref{sec:model} we outline the model and present the equations that describe the interaction between the electrons in the corona and the soft radiation from the disk.
+In Sect.~\ref{sec:results} we present numerical solutions to the equations of the corona-disk system and investigate the effect of the model parameters on its variability properties.
+We conclude in Sect.~\ref{sec:discussion} with a discussion of our results.